Sean Dockery: Professional career

-Before the 2006 NBA Draft, Dockery was invited to the Portsmouth Invitational Tournament soon after the Blue Devils' loss to LSU.
+Before the 2006 NBA draft, Dockery was invited to the Portsmouth Invitational Tournament soon after the Blue Devils' loss to LSU.
 Dockery posted averages of 13.7 points, 8.3 assists, 3.0 rebounds and 1.3 steals in the PIT.
 Dockery also played in the Orlando Pre-Draft Camp.
 He posted averages of 3.7 points, 4.3 assists and 1.7 steals while playing through a pulled hip flexor.
 Due to these performances, some considered Dockery a potential late second round draft pick.
-However, Dockery was not drafted and has never played for an NBA team.
-He has played mostly in Europe.
-On May 5, 2008, the Edmonton Chill of the International Basketball League announced that it released Dockery.
+However, Dockery was not drafted and never played for an NBA team.
+He played mostly in Europe, with his final professional stop being the Edmonton Chill of the International Basketball League.

-Since Dockery's last season playing professional basketball overseas he returned to his hometown of Chicago, IL where he has established himself as a Personal Trainer/ Basketball Skills & Development Instructor founding "Dockery University".
+After playing professional basketball overseas, Dockery returned to his hometown of Chicago, IL where he established himself as a Personal Trainer/Basketball Skills & Development Instructor, founding "Dockery University."
 In 2016, Dockery returned to the hardwood to compete in "TBT" aka The Basketball Tournament with the Midwest Dream Squad.
-In 19 minutes of play Dockery scored 10 points and added 1 steal in 19 minutes of play.
-As of the 2016–2017 NBA season Dockery can now be seen behind the bench of the San Antonio Spurs as he has been hired on as an Advance Scout for the 5 time NBA Champions.
+He scored 10 points and added 1 steal in 19 minutes of playing time.
+During the 2016–2017 NBA season, Dockery served as an Advance Scout for the San Antonio Spurs, followed by holding the same position with the Memphis Grizzlies for the 2017-2018 season.